vernisaz/rust_dev_studio/README.md

 Make sure that *translated* paths are valid in the underline OS and they can be related to the directory the server started from.

-File *.config* residing in the same directory, where **rustcgi** executable stored, is required.
-The file has to specify fully qualified paths to the app config directory.
+File *.config* residing in the same directory, where **rustcgi** executable is stored, is required.
+The file has to specify a fully qualified path to the app config directory.
 (Actually it's any directory where the directory _.rds_ will be landed)

 Directory _.rds_ may contain file _.workplace_ which contains a path to the directory where all projects will be landed.
-If no such file presented, then the workplace directory will be the ame as specified in _.config_ file.
+If there is no such file presented, then the workplace directory will be the same as specified in the _.config_ file.
+For example a user _HOME_ directory can be provoded in the _.config_ file.

 You are free to use any other web server capable to run CGI scripts.
-But the terminal can be used only with **SimHTTP**, because the server only provides the WS CGI support.
+But the terminal can be used only with **SimHTTP**, because only the server provides the WS CGI support.

 There is Java terminal websocket endpoint built on JSR 356 technology.
 It's out of support but still can be obtained from [there](https://gitlab.com/tools6772135/rusthub/-/tree/master/src/java/rustcgi).

 ## Ace Cloud editor
-Rust Development Studio is loosely coupled with Ace (Ajax.org Cloud9) Editor.
+The Rust Development Studio is loosely coupled with Ace (Ajax.org Cloud9) Editor.

 RDS is coming bundled with some version of the Ace editor.
 You can always bundle it with any other version of the editor.
 Go to [Ace](https://github.com/ajaxorg/ace-builds/) and download a desired version.
 A copy of it has to be placed in the directory